lschneider93/lschneider93.github.io/README.md

 You can read more about my thesis by going to this [website](https://digitalcommons.usu.edu/etd2023/6/) and clicking the download button.

+The Github package is free to use and can be seen looking at my profile or clicking this [link](https://github.com/lschneider93/rsnodas)

 ### Pickleball Analytics